hilbix/tino/howto/dbus.md

 One question:  Why is the output not in XML or JSON, but something completely incomprehensible.

+## Quickies

+- `dbus-send --system / org.freedesktop.DBus.Peer.Ping` check if system-bus is available.
+  - Usually always the case with SystemD
+- `dbus-send --session / org.freedesktop.DBus.Peer.Ping` check if session-bus is available.
+  - The `--session` is the default, so you can leave it away
+  - `$DBUS_SESSION_BUS_ADDRESS` is where the session DBUS is active
+  - Nowadays `$HOME/.dbus/session-bus/` is no more used

 ## Questions

 Is `dbus` complete yet?